vt-vl-lab/3d-photo-inpainting/README.md

         - E.g. ```video/moon_circle.mp4```
     - Rendered videos with dolly zoom-in effect
         - E.g. ```video/moon_dolly-zoom-in.mp4```
-        - Note: We choose the depth value at image center.
+        - Note: We assume that the object of focus is located at the center of the image.
 4. (Optional) If you want to change the default configuration.
 Please read [`DOCUMENTATION.md`](DOCUMENTATION.md) and modified ```argument.yml```.